wayzeek/derive/README.md

-# Derive
+# Dérive

-Derive is an AI agent framework built on the DaydreamsAI platform.
+Dérive is an AI agent framework built on the DaydreamsAI platform.
 It uses a goal-oriented approach to manage and execute tasks through a structured planning system.

 ## Features